lindenb/jvarkit/docs/VcfAfInfoFilter.md

 ## Motivation

+I'm often asked to filter out variant that are too frequent in gnomad, but I must keep the data if any ALT allele is NOT in gnomad.

-Filter VCF containing external allele frequency information (AF or AC/AN).
+This tool filters VCF containing external allele frequency information (AF or AC/AN).
 Used as a  complement of VcfGnomad.

 ## Example